jorgearguellles/blog/content/blog/dia-ocho/index.md

 ---
 title: Día Ocho
 date: "2021-09-21"
-description: "Sguir avanzando, paso a paso, ladrillo a ladrillo, salto cuántico a salto cuántico"
+description: "Seguir avanzando, paso a paso, ladrillo a ladrillo, salto cuántico a salto cuántico"
 ---
 <!-- date: año-mes-día -->